 New Findings in Glaucoma:

-A recent study, called the Ocular Hypertension Treatment Study, revealed that measuring corneal thickness is an important variable in helping the doctor to decide whether patients with ocular hypertension need to be treated or not.
+A study called the Ocular Hypertension Treatment Study, revealed that measuring corneal thickness is an important variable in helping the doctor to decide whether patients with ocular hypertension need to be treated or not.
 Dr. Sacks performs this test with Ultrasonic Pachymetry.

 There are several types of glaucoma.
 The two main types are open-angle and angle-closure.
 These are marked by an increase of intraocular pressure (IOP), or pressure inside the eye.